lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 ### The ultrafilter construction of the hyperreals

+### But do infinitesimals actually exist?

+Roman numerals work for positive integers only.
+Although the Romans were familiar with the concept of debt

 You get infinities as well.
 Also for the naturals, complexes, ...

 [model theory](https://plato.stanford.edu/entries/model-theory/)